Planning for Leaders & Sponsors

 At the end of the day, students respond to the day through their community times and finally get to have some free time within the camp area.

-We will be offering training for Euroventure leaders, especially for first-time leaders on 2 June @ 15:00 & 19:00 and on 13 June @ 10:00.
+We will be offering online training for Euroventure leaders, especially for first-time leaders before camp starts.
 We will send a link to the training to all leaders who have registered by those dates.
 If you are interested in finding out more before registering, please email the youth team at [email protected] to receive an invitation to the training.

 Don’t forget to check out our Frequently Ask Questions page to find out what to bring or what choice recreation options are available.